danekf/web-socket-exploration/README.md

 }
 ```

-<p>This example illustrates one way the browser would have reached out to a DNS provider to receive THIS github repository.
+<p>This example illustrates one way the browser would have reached out to a DNS (Domain Name System) provider to receive THIS github repository.
 The client formulates a '.get' request and 'then' waits for the response from the server.
 Once a response is received, the connection is closed and then "doesSomething" with the response. </p>

-Alternatively we could make a request using the command line command CURL.
-In this example we would just get the raw data required to render and run the webpage.
+Alternatively we could make a request using the command line action "CURL".
+In this example we would get the raw data required to render and run the webpage.
 This can be run in any modern terminal.
 <br>

 ```